Henry Bartle Frere: Attempt to federate Southern Africa

 The idea of melding the states of southern Africa into a British Confederation was not new.
-It was seen as an easy way of uniting the region under British control, whilst preventing any future attempt among the remaining independent African states to unite against British rule.
+It was seen as an easy way of uniting the region under British control, while preventing any future attempt among the remaining independent African states to unite against British rule.
 However an earlier plan by Sir George Grey for a federation of all the various colonies in South Africa had been rejected by the home authorities in 1858, as not being viable.

 Through Frere's elevation, Lord Carnarvon sought another attempt at implementing the ill-fated and locally unsupported confederation scheme, that was met with resistance by all the local groups involved.
 South Africans resented the perceived high-handed manner in which it was being imposed from London with little accommodation and knowledge of, or concern for, local conditions and politics.
-Cape Prime Minister, John Molteno, advised that under current conditions confederation was ill-suited to and badly timed for Southern Africa.
+Cape Prime Minister, John Charles Molteno, advised that under current conditions confederation was ill-suited to and badly timed for Southern Africa.
 It would lead to a lop-sided confederation with resulting instability and resentment.
 He advised that full union status was a better model, but only at a later date and once it was economically viable.

 Timing was a key factor in the ensuing events, as the different states of southern Africa were at the time still suspicious and resentful after the last bout of British imperial expansion.
 The Afrikaners resented the recent annexation of the Transvaal, did not support confederation, and would successfully rebel in the First Boer War.
 The various Black South African states were also suspicious of this new effort towards British expansion.
 The ill-advised policies of both Frere and his local ally, John Gordon Sprigg, ended up causing a string of wars across Southern Africa, culminating in the disastrous Anglo-Zulu and Boer Wars.